Stora Coop Varbergs journey to efficient grocery E-commerce

 May 15, 2020

-Stora Coop in Varberg opened its doors in 2010 (then going by the name Coop Forum).
-Already from the start the store took pride in offering great customer service – always at hand for question, being very responsive and available to support with any upcoming customer requests – and the customers really liked it!
+Stora Coop Varberg, previously named Coop Forum, opened its doors in 2010.
+From the start, the store took pride in offering great customer service – always on hand for questions, and responsive and available to support all customer requests – and the customers really liked it!
 The store has received the highest customer satisfaction index out of all the Coop stores every year since 2014.

-What really characterizes the store and its management is the high level of curiosity in innovative technical solutions – striving to be at the forefront of new technology and gladly offering their services when new technology is to be tested.
-So really, it was not that unexpected that 2018 was the year the store, in fierce competition, won the “Digitized store of the year” award at the grocery gala.
+What characterizes the store and its management most is a high level of curiosity in innovative technical solutions – always striving to be at the forefront of new technology and offering their services to test it early on.

-The story really starts in 2015 when Stora Coop in Varberg realized that the customers were ready for online shopping.
-The store was quick to see the trend and had their E-Commerce solution set up already in December the same year.
+In 2015, Stora Coop Varberg realized that their customers were ready for online shopping.
+The store was quick to see the trend and had their e-commerce solution set up by December the same year.

 The complexity of online grocery retail

-Every industry has its challenges when it comes to E-commerce.
-For groceries, these challenges are related to, among other thing, handling of articles with requires temperature controlled storage (chilled, frozen as well as ambient) – particularly frozen goods which requires an unbroken cold chain.
-In addition, each order often contains a large number of articles, which increases the risk of picking errors, as well as heavy and fragile articles which makes the packaging process more complex.
-Furthermore, add the fact that some of the articles comes with an expiration date which needs to be within the correct range, fresh products that needs to be carefully visually checked and that come articles comes with an age restriction.
-All of this, combined with the fact that there is often a very large amount of orders to be picked at the same time, really makes you realize the complexity in online grocery retail.
+Every industry has its challenges when it comes to e-commerce.
+For grocery, these challenges are related to, among other things, the handling of articles that require temperature-controlled storage – particularly frozen goods which require an unbroken cold chain.
+In addition, each order often contains a large number of articles, which increases the risk of selection errors, and heavy and fragile items make the packaging process more complex.
+Further, some articles come with expiration dates, and fresh products need to be carefully checked for quality, weight, and count.
+All of this, combined with high-volume pickup orders, makes online grocery retail highly complex.

-Stora Coop in Varberg initiated their E-Commerce offering in December of 2015.
-Central Coop was involved in the startup phase to a certain extent, but other than that it was really all about testing out the concept and finding the best and most efficient setup.
+Stora Coop Varberg launched its e-commerce offering in December 2015.
+Central Coop was involved in the startup phase to a certain extent, but beyond that it was really all about testing out the concept and finding the best and most efficient setup.

-Using only pen and paper, the work of picking and delivering groceries became extremely time-consuming and the risk of making mistakes significant.
-As the number of E-commerce customers increased, processing the orders in a quick and efficient way became more and more difficult.
+Using only pen and paper, the work of picking and delivering groceries was extremely time-consuming and the risk of making mistakes was significant.
+As the number of e-commerce customers increased, processing the orders in a quick and efficient way became more and more difficult.

-Stora Coop in Varberg chose already early on to invest in Pricer’s digital shelf labels and have since then added StrongPoints Pick & Collect solution, a picking solution especially developed for picking groceries.
-With Pick & Collect a route, custom-made for the individual store, is set up to assist the pickers and showing them in which order to pick the items.
-On their handheld computers, they can see what to pick and to which order (they usually pick for multiple orders at the same time) and get a description of the items.
-The store also uses the Pick-by-light function in the system which is connected to the Pricer’s digital labels to further facilitate the picking.
-The picker sees a green light flashing on the shelf label of the article to be picked next.
-As soon as the article is picked, the flashing light turns off and the flashing is turned on at the next article to be picked.
+Early on, Stora Coop Varberg chose to invest in Pricer’s digital shelf labels and have since added StrongPoint’s Pick & Collect solution, developed especially for picking groceries.
+With Pick & Collect custom-made for the individual store, a route is set up to assist the pickers and show them in which order to pick the items.
+On their handheld computers, they can see what to pick, in which order, and a description of the item.
+The store also uses the pick-by-light function in the system which is connected to the Pricer’s digital labels to further facilitate the task.
+A green light flashes on the shelf label of the article to be picked next, and as soon as it is picked, the light turns off and the next item’s light turns on.

-The flashing picking light is also visible at a distance which makes it easier to find the article faster.
-With the mobile handheld computers placed on the arm and the ring scanner on the finger, the pickers are free to pick articles fast, using both hands.
-The software also integrates with scales for reporting back the correct weight of fruit and vegetables and offers secure procedures for managing alcohol and tobacco.
+The flashing light is also visible at a distance, which makes it easier to find the article faster.
+With the mobile handheld device placed on the arm and the ring scanner on the finger, pickers can use both hands to pick articles fast.
+The software also integrates with produce scales to report back the accurate weight of fruit and vegetables and offers secure procedures for managing age-restricted alcohol and tobacco items.

-“Pick-by-light, with the digital shelf labels is extremely efficient.
+“Pick-by-light, with the digital shelf labels, is extremely efficient.
 The pickers don’t have to search for the next articles.
 It is especially good for picking items like baby food or hair dying products, where the products look very similar to each other.
-We save a substantial amount of time and the picking becomes so much easier.
-Also, the risk of picking the wrong goods becomes much lower,” says Christer Kallies, Head of Event and Marketing at Stora Coop in Varberg.
+We save a limited amount of time and the picking becomes so much easier.
+Also, the risk of picking the wrong goods becomes much lower,” says Christer Kallies, Head of Event and Marketing at Stora Coop Varberg.

-The latest addition to Stora Coop in Varberg E-Commerce offering is the StrongPoints Click & Collect Lockers, now an integrated part of Coop’s Pick-up in store concept.
+The latest addition to Stora Coop Varberg’s e-commerce offering is StrongPoint’s Click & Collect lockers, now an integral part of Coop’s in-store pickup concept.

-“We have noticed that about 25-30% of customers have switched to pick up their orders in the lockers.
-The lockers have been received extremely well by the customers, that sees them as a really efficient way of picking up groceries on their way home from work.
+“We have noticed that about 25-30% of customers have switched to picking up their orders in the lockers.
+The lockers have been received extremely well by the customers who see them as a really efficient way of picking up groceries on their way home from work.
 They like being able to choose their own pickup time.
-But we have also noticed that we are reaching an entirely new customer group through the lockers, which of course is very satisfying”, says Christer Kallies.
+And we have also noticed that we are reaching an entirely new customer group through the lockers, which of course is very satisfying,” says Kallies.

 “If there is anything I possibly regret, it is the fact that we didn’t push for the Click & Collect lockers at an earlier stage.
 They have been extremely good for the whole concept.
-There is of course an initial investment connected with the Click & Collect Lockers, but compare that to buying another truck and the maintenance that would bring, and the choice is easy.
-And not to forget, the customers really appreciate the lockers”, says Göran Borg.
+There is, of course, an initial investment connected with the Click & Collect lockers, but compare that to buying another truck and the maintenance that would bring, and the choice is easy.
+And not to forget, the customers really appreciate the lockers,” says Borg.

-Increased pressure on online sales under the current situation
+Increased pressure on online sales due to the pandemic

-Like most online grocery retailer, Stora Coop Varberg have been noticing major changes in the consumer behavior in the wake of the corona virus, causing online sales to significantly increase.
+Like most online grocery retailers, Stora Coop Varberg has noticed major changes in consumer behavior in the wake of the coronavirus pandemic, causing online sales to significantly increase.
 Many customers have been quarantined and neither can nor want to visit a physical store.
-For some time now, Stora Coop has been running on full capacity every day.
-Each time slot, from early morning to late evening is fully booked.
-From being able to offer customers to place an order and receive the order or pick it up the next day, the pressure on the E-Commerce services is now so high that there is always several days lead time on any orders.
+For some time now, Stora Coop Varberg has been running at full capacity every day.
+Each pickup time slot, from early morning to late evening, is fully booked.
+From initially being able to offer customers swift order and pickup, the pressure on the e-commerce services is now so high that there is always several days lead time on any order.

 “We’re exceeding our targets every day with our online orders.
-We are seeing new customers groups trying out our online sales and they are generally very satisfied with the service.
-Especially our Click & Collect locker are appreciated for the flexibility they offer, letting the customer choose their preferred pickup time instead of having to stay at home and wait for delivery.
-At the start of the corona we saw a lot of people stockpiling, but now we are back to a more “normal” shopping pattern.
+We are seeing new customer groups trying out our online sales and they are generally very satisfied with the service.
+Our Click & Collect lockers are especially appreciated for the flexibility they offer, letting the customer choose their preferred pickup time instead of having to stay at home and wait for delivery.
+At the start of the pandemic, we saw a lot of people stockpiling goods, but now we are back to a more ‘normal’ shopping pattern.
 This is possibly a sign of a behavior that is settling in.
-If that is the case, we will definitely require more pick-up lockers”, says Göran Borg.
+If that is the case, we will definitely require more pickup lockers,” says Borg.

 A dark store as the next step

-The next step in improved efficiency for Stora Coop Varberg will be adding a 300 square meter dark store where pickers will be able to pick the most frequent items.
+The next step toward improved efficiency for Stora Coop Varberg will be adding a 300-square meter dark store where pickers will be able to pick the most frequent items.

 “It’s about preparing for the future.
-After all, we’re seeing E-commerce continues to grow and we are following the trend closely.
-It is both inspiring and scary with everything going on, from robotization to driverless cars etc. But above all, it’s exciting and the future is looking bright”, says Christer Kallies as his finishing words.
+After all, we’re seeing e-commerce continue to grow and we are following the trend closely.
+It is both inspiring and scary with everything going on, from robotization to driverless cars, etc. But above all, it’s exciting and the future is looking bright,” says Kallies.